mshahriarnihal/QuizCollege/README.md

 #3.
 Result Rendering:
 Sorts results by date (oldest first) and generates HTML for each attempt.
 Displays score, date, and a detailed summary with color-coded answers (green for correct, red for incorrect).

+### Commit #19: PRofile page
+**Author**: Mubasshir Al Shahriar
+**Date, Time**: July 28, ~05:03 p.m.

+- I have kept it protected too so that it is accessible when user is logged in (checks for token in localStorage, redirects to signin otherwise).
+- It fetches user quiz history and stats from backend (/api/user-history) using the stored username.
+- Also, displays a welcome/greeting, then shows an overview of the specific player like highest score, total quiz attempts, and then showed the chronological list of all quiz attempts (with date and score).
+- I kept the "Start New Quiz" button to make navigation easier.
+- Also defined how to handle error by showing error messages if unable to load history.